romanagaev/interesting-exercises/README.md

     The encoded message is obtained by displaying the characters of each column, with a space between column texts.
 The encoded message for the grid above is:

     imtgdvs fearwer mayoogo anouuio ntnnlvt wttddes aohghn sseoau
+18. Lexicographical order is often known as alphabetical order when dealing with strings.
+A string is greater than another string if it comes later in a lexicographically sorted list.

+Given a word, create a new word by swapping some or all of its characters.
+This new word must meet two criteria:
+    1.It must be greater than the original word
+    2.It must be the smallest word that meets the first condition